nus-cs2103-AY1920S2/duke/docs/README.md

 ### 2. Adding a deadline task: `deadline`

 Adds a deadline task to the task list.
-The date follows `yyyy/MM/dd` format
+The date follows `yyyy/MM/dd` format.
+Duplicated deadlines will not be allowed to be added.

 Format: `deadline DESCRIPTION /by DATE`